Ip Yuen Kwong, Alex

 Loong, A. M., Chng, Y. R., Chew, S. F., Wong, W. P., and Ip, Y. K. (2012).
 Molecular characterization and mRNA expression of carbamoyl phosphate synthetase III in the liver of the African lungfish, Protopterus annectens, during aestivation or exposure to ammonia.
 J. Comp.
 Physiol.
-B In press.
+B 182:367–379.

-Ip, Y. K., Wilson, J. M., Loong, A. M., Chen, X. L., Wong, W. P., Lam, S. H. and Chew, S. F. (2012) Cystic fibrosis transmembrane conductance regulator-like Cl− channel in the gills of the climbing perch, Anabas testudineus, is involved in both hypoosmotic regulation during seawater acclimation and active ammonia excretion during ammonia exposure.
-J Comp Physiol B Submitted and under revision.
+Ip, Y. K., Wilson, J. M., Loong, A. M., Chen, X. L., Wong, W. P., Delgado, I. L. S., Lam, S. H., Chew, S. F. (2012).
+Cystic fibrosis transmembrane conductance regulator-like Cl− channel in the gills of the climbing perch, Anabas testudineus, isinvolved in both hypoosmotic regulation during seawater acclimation and active ammonia excretion during ammonia exposure.
+J. Comp.
+Physiol.
+B 182:793–812